asyncedd/asyncedd.github.io/src/posts/rewrite.md

 - Performance
 - Accessibility

-Aesthetically, the old design fell short, with its pastel colors that didn't quite fit a website.
+Aesthetically, the old design fell short due to its pastel colors, which didn't quite complement the website.
 But fear not!

-I've adopted a [Shadcn-like theme](https://shadcn.com), resulting in the following themes:
+I've created two themes to rectify this issue.

+- Shadow
-- AMOLED Dark
+- Snow
-- Carbon Light (no, this isn't inspired by Shadcn's site, yet.)

 Additionally, I've redesigned the logo into a simple SVG circle.
 Using this as my favicon significantly reduces load times, and I no longer need to worry about AVIF and WebP formats!